ibm-cloud-docs/Cloudant/monitor/active_tasks.md

 | `changes_done` | Number of documents compacted. |
 | `phase` | Reports the stage of compaction. |
 | `total_changes` | Number of documents in the database. |
-{: caption="Table 2.
-Response fields for compaction tasks" caption-side="top"}
+{: caption="Response fields for compaction tasks" caption-side="top"}

 In the `phase` field, the value indicates the stage that was reached by compaction: